LucaBrizuela/Portfolio-Showcase/README.md

 <!-- Instalation (Example) -->
 ## Installation

-_Below is an example, the final product is going to have changes._
+_The following steps provide an example, and the final instructions may vary.._

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo